Migration data in Eastern Africa

 - Total migrant stock by destination and origin; total migrant stock by sex, destination and origin.

-International Organization for Migration (IOM) - the Regional Office for the East and Horn of Africa’s Regional Data Hub publishes regular mixed migration updates of data collected through IOM’s various data collection modules in the region.
+International Organization for Migration (IOM) - Established in early 2018 at IOM’s Regional Office for the East and Horn of Africa (EHoA), the Regional Data Hub (RDH) aims to support evidence-based, strategic and policy-level discussion on migration through a combination of initiatives, including: strengthening data collection capacity to monitor population mobility; building information management capacity; conducting regional research and analysis on mixed migration topics and enhancing data dissemination and knowledge sharing across programmatic and policy-level stakeholders; and technical development initiatives aimed at governmental stakeholders to strengthen migration data at the national and regional levels.
+In particular, the RDH publishes regular mixed migration updates of data collected through IOM’s various data collection modules in the region.
 These include the Displacement Tracking Matrix (DTM), registration data collected at IOM's Migration Response Centres as well as profiles of other populations on the move (IOM’s latest regional products can be found here).
-The DTM is designed to track and monitor displacement and migration flows by collecting information on the volume and basic characteristics of populations transiting through established Flow Monitoring Points (FMPs).
+IOM's DTM is designed to track and monitor displacement and migration flows by collecting information on the volume and basic characteristics of populations transiting through established Flow Monitoring Points (FMPs).
 Regional DTM updates can also be found on the global DTM website.

 UNHCR’s Population Statistics Portal - provides statistics on refugees and asylum seekers for the region.
 This interactive dashboard allows users to filter by year, country of asylum, country of origin and type of persons of concern (including refugees, asylum-seekers, returned refugees, internally displaced persons, returned IDPs and stateless persons).
 Demographic breakdowns (age and sex) by year and country of asylum can also be viewed.